-> So you’re probably wondering, what does this mean for you as a homeowner?
-Skelton’s Heating & Cooling is here to walk you through your SEER rating and what it means for your AC efficiency.
+So you’re probably wondering, what does this mean for you as a homeowner?
+Skelton’s Heating, Cooling & Plumbing is here to walk you through your SEER rating and what it means for your AC efficiency.

-> As mentioned before, your SEER rating is higher when your AC uses less energy.
+As mentioned before, your SEER rating is higher when your AC uses less energy.
 This rating is calculated by dividing the cooling output in a cooling season by the energy used in watt-hours.
 Instead of doing this calculation yourself, you can usually find your system’s rating by:

 - Looking at the EnergyGuide sticker on your outdoor unit.

 - Checking the sheet of paper attached to the indoor unit.

 - Contacting the manufacturer with your unit’s model and serial number.

 Your AC’s SEER rating can vary based on its age.
 This is because the U.S. Department of Energy (DOE) has raised the efficiency standards within the past decade for all newer systems.
 These new standards allow homeowners with newer systems to save energy and money without sacrificing comfort, with the added bonus of being more environmentally friendly.

 Since some air conditioning units can last up to 15 years, an older system that was installed before the updated regulations may fall below these new standards.
 For older air conditioners around 10 to 15 years old, the SEER rating ranges from eight to 10 on average.
 For newer units, the DOE requires a minimum rating of 13.